 “Simply put, know your laws.
 Know your rights and obligations.”

 Your business may be required to comply as a supplier or is offered protection as a consumer – either way, consumer protection laws apply to you and your business.
 The Consumer Protection Act, No 68 of 2008 regulates such a relationship between the business owner and the consumer.

 The Act establishes the national norms and standards relating to consumer protection and business practices relating to products and services, such as quality, fair pricing, dealing with returns and refunds, and complaints process and remedies.

 5. Tax Related Laws

-Most business owners are united in their feeling about SARS, in the contrary, if you are paying tax then you are making money.
-Tax laws are numerous, from VAT Act 89 of 199 to the Securities Transfer Tax Act 25 of 2007, which may also include industry specific tax laws.
+Most business owners are united in their feelings about SARS, on the contrary, if you are paying taxes then you are making money.
+Tax laws are numerous, from VAT Act 89 of 199 to the Securities Transfer Tax Act 25 of 2007, which may also include industry-specific tax laws.

 The most comprehensive and relevant to most businesses is the Income Tax Act no 58 of 1962.This Act regulates and taxes all and any form of income, be it personal or business.
 Differing tax rates apply to micro, small, medium and large businesses – at the very least business owners are encouraged to get their hands on the annual tax guides issued by SARS and many financial institutions.

 Simply put, know your laws.
 Know your rights and obligations.
 In this way you mitigate risk to yourself, your business, your employees and your customers.
 If done well, it helps to improve business performance and ensure financial success.